dermesser/libsocket/README.md

 If you distribute your program in binary form, it's possible to distribute library binaries along your program and install them along your program.

+###Other stuff

+You may use other compilers than the GNU Compilers.
+The dynamic and static linking was tested successfully using clang/clang++ 3.0 and 3.1 on GNU/Linux.

 ##FEATURES AND ADVANTAGES

 The libsocket library supports following things and protocols: